 Messrs.
-Brooksher, Edwards, Lindemann, and Signorelli served on the Compensation Committee during the fiscal year ended December 31, 2013.
-The functions of the Compensation Committee are set forth under this Compensation Committee section.
-No member of the Compensation Committee is, or was during the year ended December 31, 2013, an officer, former officer, employee of the Company or any of its subsidiaries, or a person having a relationship requiring disclosure by the Company pursuant to Item 404 of Regulation S-K. No executive officer of the Company served as a member of (i) the compensation committee or board of directors of another entity of which one of the executive officers of such entity served on the Company's Board, during the year ended December 31, 2013.
+Edwards and Lindemann served on the Compensation Committee during the entire fiscal year ended December 31, 2015, while Mr. Wicks was appointed to the committee during 2015.
+No member of the Compensation Committee is, or was during the year ended December 31, 2015, an officer, former officer, employee of the Company or any of its subsidiaries, or a person having a relationship requiring disclosure by the Company pursuant to Item 404 of Regulation S-K. No executive officer of the Company served as a member of (i) the compensation committee or board of directors of another entity of which one of the executive officers of such entity served on the Company's Compensation Committee or (ii) the compensation committee of another entity of which one of the executive officers of such entity served on the Company's Board, during the year ended December 31, 2015.